 Does someone you know need support and a safe place to sleep?
 Get advice and information here.

-Being homeless doesn’t mean someone is living on the streets
+Being homeless doesn’t always mean someone is living on the streets

-In Scotland being homeless means someone may well have a place to stay but it is not appropriate, safe or theirs.
+In Scotland, being homeless could mean someone may well have a place to stay but it is not appropriate, safe or theirs.
 This can include:

 I’ve seen someone sleeping rough.
 What can I do?